Looking for a mixed onsen in Japan?

 - At Shin-Hanamaki, transfer to the shuttle bus and alight at Oosawa Onsen

-Kyounso can be found at Matsukawa Onsen district within Hachimantai National Park in Iwate.
-This hot spring inn is secluded and surrounded by beech and oak forest.
+Kyounso can be found in Matsukawa Onsen district within Hachimantai National Park in Iwate.
+This japan mixed gender onsen is secluded and surrounded by beech and oak forest.

-The colorless and transparent water source changes to a rare greenish, milky white from the moment it touches the air and shines like liquid emerald at night.
+The colorless and transparent water source changes to a rare greenish, milky white from the moment it touches the air and shines like liquid emeralds at night.

 Day visitors can access the bath for only JPY600 (USD5) from 08:00 to 19:00.
 JPY800 (USD6) to include access to the resting hall from 10:00 to 15:00.